fsprojects/fantomas/README.md

 ### Online

 Try the fantomas [online](http://ratatosk.dynu.net/fantomas/).

+## Early builds

+We have our [own NuGet feed](https://www.myget.org/feed/fantomas/package/nuget/fantomas-tool) that contains artifacts built on the latest master branch.
+To install you probably need to uninstall the current version from the official NuGet feed.

+> dotnet tool uninstall -g fantomas-tool

+Install from MyGet:

+> dotnet tool install -g fantomas-tool --add-source https://www.myget.org/F/fantomas/api/v3/index.json --version 2.9.1-latest

+Note that the `--version` is important, check the latest version [at MyGet](https://www.myget.org/feed/fantomas/package/nuget/fantomas-tool).
+Your can check your current version with `fantomas --version` (since December 2018).

 ## Purpose
 This project aims at formatting F# source files based on a given configuration.